-When an evacuation of a building is ordered, the evacuation will be done in an orderly and safe manner.
+When a building's evacuation is ordered, it will be done in an orderly and safe manner.
 All faculty, staff, and students are to assemble in areas designated by the Emergency Management and Business Continuity Plan Coordinator.
 Evacuation orders may be given for multiple purposes.
-Building Liaisons will be responsible for notifying building occupants where the assemble area is.
+Building Liaisons will be responsible for notifying building occupants where the assembly area is.
 Emergency evacuation routes for each building, including assembly areas, are identified on Appendix D of the Emergency Management and Business Continuity Plan (EMBCP) and can be found on our website.
 The recommended evacuation routes and assembly points should be utilized by the Building Liaison in an emergency situation requiring evacuation.

-When an evacuation of a building is ordered, the evacuation will be done in an orderly and safe manner.
+When a building's evacuation is ordered, it will be done in an orderly and safe manner.
 All faculty, staff, and students are to assemble in designated areas.
 Should a person have to remain in the building due to circumstances beyond his/her control, the Building Liaison will notify the arriving emergency response officials of the person's location and the condition of the individual (i.e., handicapped, wheelchair bound, injured, etc.).

 Evacuation orders may be given for multiple purposes.
-During an evacuation, the fire alarm will generally be the first notification system utilized.
-However, depending upon the circumstances of the emergency, you may receive a text message through BlackboardConnect, a LSCO Safety and Security Officer, or other College official may instruct you to evacuate.
+During an evacuation, the fire alarm will be the first notification system utilized.
+However, depending upon the circumstances of the emergency, you may receive a text message through BlackboardConnect, an LSCO Safety and Security Officer, or another College official may instruct you to evacuate.
 If you are the first to discover a fire in any building on campus, you shall immediately pull the closest fire alarm switch, evacuate to a safe location, and notify LSCO's Safety and Security Team by calling 409-670-0789 or by dialing 911.